Penalties and Interest for Individuals

 If you file your return within six months after the due date but do not pay the tax due until after that time, your return will be subject to a late payment penalty.
 Like the late filing penalty, the late payment penalty is assessed at a rate of 6% per month, with a maximum penalty of 30%.
 The late payment penalty will not be imposed in any month for which a late filing penalty has been assessed.
 In addition, the late payment penalty is generally not assessed when an additional balance of tax is assessed as the result of an audit of an income tax return that was filed in good faith.
 It is possible for a return to be subject to both the late payment penalty and the extension penalty, as explained above.

-Virginia law requires the Department of Taxation to assess interest on any balance of unpaid tax, from the due date for payment through the date the tax is paid.
+Virginia law requires us to assess interest on any balance of unpaid tax, from the due date for payment through the date the tax is paid.
 Interest charges apply to late payments and payments made with returns filed on extension, as well as to additional balances due with amended returns or assessed as the result of audit adjustments.

 In addition to the penalties discussed above, Virginia law also provides for civil and criminal penalties in cases involving fraud and failure to file.
 The civil penalty for filing a false or fraudulent return, or for failing or refusing to file a return with intent to evade the tax is 100% of the correct tax.
 In addition, criminal penalties of imprisonment for up to one year or a fine of up to $2,500, or both, can apply in cases of fraud and failure to file.